leyu62873/Recipes-Rating-Analysis/README.md

 <iframe src="assets/mis_id_rate.html" width=800 height=600 frameBorder=0></iframe>

 I then performed a permutation test to randomly permute the ids of the recipes and obtained the distribution of the K-S Statistic. as can be seen, the p_value of the values that we observe for the K-S Statistic is essentially 0.
+Therfore, the conclusion is I reject the null hypothesis, and it's likely that the empty value in avg_rating is **MAR**

 <iframe src="assets/fig_ks_id.html" width=800 height=600 frameBorder=0></iframe>

 ## Hypothesis Testing

 Now, I'm going to perform a Hypothesis test.

 The Null hypothesis is: Recipes that take less time (<1 h) and those that take more time (>= 1 h) have the same steps.
 Alternative hypothesis is: Recipes that take less time (<1 h) have higher steps than those that take longer (>= 1 h).

 I will perform permutation test. test statistic is difference in mean of n_steps. significance level is 0.05.

 <iframe src="assets/fig_step4.html" width=800 height=600 frameBorder=0></iframe>

 As can be seen, it is almost impossible to see this distribution simply because of randomness. p-value is almost 0.
+The conclusion is I reject the null hypothesis, and it's likely that recipes that take less time (<1 h) have higher steps than those that take longer (>= 1 h).
 The significance of understanding this is that we can assume that the feature n_steps can be of great help when doing prediction.
 This is because it has a strong correlation with the time spent on the recipe.

 ## Framing a Prediction Problem

+Now, we can get back to our most important question: does it take less than an hour to predict a recipe.
+This is a binary classification question, and the response variable I'm using is "minutes_cat" (minutes categories).
+This is the time category we want to predict.
+The metric I am using is F-1 score, since the categories are unbalanced, and we don't need to focus specifically on either side of recall or precision (making mistakes doesn't have serious consequences).
+What we know so far is that: "n_ingredients", "calories" and "n_steps" are independent of each other (as we mentioned in the bivariate analysis).
+So I would consider using them."
+The "n_tags" is a feature that I would not use because it has almost the same distribution across time categories (see aggregation in the EDA section).

+## Baseline Model

+The classifier I am using is a decision tree classifier.
+The features used so far are "n_ingredients" and "calories".
+They are quantitative features and since their distributions are skewed (see EDA part), I have performed a log transformation on them and I have not adjusted any hyperparameters.

+The result is that the F-1score for the training set reached 0.97, but the F-1 score for the test set was only 0.86.Obviously, this mod has been overfitting.
+Therefore, I think this mod is not good.

+## Final Model

+The features I added are "n_steps" and "id".
+The reasons are: 1. "n_steps" is distributed independently of "n_ingredients" and "calories", so I would expect it to provide more information.
+2. id provides the time difference between recipes, an information that the other three features don't provide.

+The mod I'm using is still Decision Tree Classifier. the reason is that even though it was overfitting before, it still has a good test F-1 score.
+Therefore, I think this model can reduce the effect of overfitting by adjusting the hyperparameters.
+By using GridSearchCV and providing different "min_samples_split" (5~35), "max_depth" (None~18), and different criterion (gini/entropy), I got the best hyperparameters: {'criterion': 'gini', 'max_depth': 4, 'min_samples_split': 5}.

+Compared to before, the F-1 score for this mod in the training set is around 0.913, while the F-1 score for the test set is around 0.911.
+It is better than the previous mod in that it not only has a higher test F-1 score, but also has no overfitting.

+## Step 8: Fairness Analysis

+Finally, I will perform a fairness analysis on the produced model.
+The groupings I chose were: recipes with smaller id and recipes with larger id (split into two groups based on median value). evaluation metric is still F-1 score.

+The Null hypothesis is: My model is fair.
+Its F-1 score for recipes with smaller id and recipes with larger id are roughly the same, and any differences are due to random chance.
+Alternative hypothesis is: My model is unfair.
+Its F-1 score for recipes with smaller id is lower than its precision for recipes with larger id.

+The test statistic is the difference in F-1 score between recipes with smaller id and recipes with larger id

+<iframe src="assets/fig_fair.html" width=800 height=600 frameBorder=0></iframe>

+As you can see from the images, it is almost impossible for us to see this difference due to randomness.
+The p_value is 0.006 So my conclusion is that I rejected the null hypothesis and it is possible that my mod is unfair.